2009–10 UEFA Europa League: Play-off round

-† Order of legs reversed after original draw.

-Note 1: The match was abandoned at 0–2 in the 88th minute after one Dinamo București fan entered the playing field and other fans invaded the running track around the pitch.
-The UEFA Control and Disciplinary Body awarded a default 0–3 defeat against Dinamo during an emergency meeting on 25 August.
-After advancing to the group stage, Dinamo were punished by having their first two home matches in the group stage played behind closed doors.

 Group stage

 The draw for the group stage was held at the Grimaldi Forum in Monaco on 28 August 2009.
 A total of 48 teams were drawn into twelve groups of four.
 Teams were divided into four pots, based on their club coefficient.
 Clubs from the same pot or the same association cannot be drawn into the same group.

 A total of 24 associations were represented in the group stage.
 This was the first time teams from Latvia or Moldova qualified for the group stage of any European competition.

 In each group, teams played against each other home-and-away.
 The matchdays were 17 September, 1 October, 22 October, 5 November, 2–3 December, and 16–17 December 2009.
 The top two in each group advanced to the knockout phase.
 If two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: